-- 2.2.1 When the logbook does not contain verification of a current Annual Inspection, the Car shall be presented to the Event scrutineers and an Annual Inspection shall be performed prior to the issue of an Event scrutineering sticker.
-Such an inspection shall not delay inspection of Cars which have had an Annual Inspection done. - 2.2.2 When the logbook contains a scrutineer's notation regarding a defect, the results of a protest noted after the Annual Inspection, or when the logbook indicates no Competition for an extended period of time (3 months or more) during a year the Car shall be presented to the Event scrutineers for inspection prior to the issue of an Event scrutineering sticker for the Car. - 2.2.3 When the logbook is not available at scrutineering, the Car shall be accepted for Competition only after a thorough inspection during which all details required for the issue of a logbook shall be recorded.
-This inspection shall not delay inspection of Cars, which have logbooks available.
+- 2.2.1 When the logbook and the CASC-OR Scrutineers' database do not contain verification of a current Annual Inspection, the Car shall be presented to the Event Scrutineers and an Annual Inspection shall be performed prior to the issue of an Annual scrutineering sticker. - 2.2.2 When the logbook or CASC-OR Scrutineers' database contains a scrutineer's notation regarding a defect, the results of a protest noted after the Annual Inspection, or when the logbook or CASC-OR Scrutineers' database indicates no Competition for an extended period of time (3 months or more) during a year the Car shall be presented to the Event scrutineers for inspection prior to entry onto the track. - 2.2.3 When the logbook is not available at scrutineering and there is no record of an acceptable annual inspection in the CASC-OR Scrutineers' database, the Car shall be accepted for Competition only after a thorough inspection during which all details required for the identification of the car shall be recorded.
+This inspection shall not delay inspection of Cars, which have a record in the CASC-OR Scrutineers' database or a logbook available.
 Competitors shall arrange with the Event scrutineers an appropriate time for inspection of their Car prior to being accepted for Competition.